Firms To Watch: Transport: aviation and air travel - litigation and regulation

 Work highlights

-• Represented CFM International in 60 personal injury cases (including a wrongful death claim), which arose out of engine failure and the subsequent 2018 emergency evacuation of Southwest Airlines Flight 1380 at Philadelphia International Airport.
+• Acting as national, lead counsel for CFM International (jointly owned by GE and Safran Aircraft Engines) in litigation arising out of the engine failure and emergency evacuation of Southwest Airlines Flight 1380 at Philadelphia International Airport in April 2018.